zarthur/CSCC-Fundamentals-Android-Notes/week_03/readme.md

 In this example, the method not only calculates the Fahrenheit value but also returns that value.
 This allows us to use the value outside the method.
-Notice that the method header now has the word `double` where `void` appered in previous methods.
+Notice that the method header now has the word `double` where `void` appeared in previous methods.
 This indicates that the method will return a value and the data type of that value will be `double`.
 The `return` statement can also be used to control the flow of execution within a method.

 ```Java
 package com.myname.week_03;